jetthoughts/activestorage-autobots/README.md

 # ActiveStorage Autobots (aka ActiveStorage Transformers)

 Enables ActiveStorage variants for other file types than images, such as audio or video files, through an API for registering custom transformers similar to previewers.

-An example `ffmpeg` transformation is provided.
+This will provide for you to add `ffmpeg` or other transformers to pre-process video, audio files.

 ## Installation